 - your microphone and webcam are working

-- your browser is compatible with the virtual fair platform
+- your browser works with the virtual fair platform

 It's also worth thinking about your environment.
 Sitting at a desk or a table will make you feel more business-like.
 If your room is likely to appear on camera, make sure it looks tidy.
-Sitting in front of a plain wall in good light can be useful.
+Sitting in front of a plain wall in good light can help.

 During a virtual job fair

-Spend a few minutes getting used to the layout of the fair online and checking out what other services will be offered as part of the event, you may find things like:
+Spend a few minutes getting used to the layout of the fair online and how you'll make your way around.
+Check out any other services that might be on offer like: